-In the literature on multi-fidelity computer experiments, exploration strategies generally fall into two categories:: strategies for approximation, aimed at finding a good surrogate model to well approximate the response surface with as few experimental resources as possible, and strategies for optimization, which emphasizes on finding the global optimum of the response surface instead of outlining its global landscape.
-For cases where response surface approximation is of interest, typically just high-fidelity experiments are considered along the sequential exploration process, with a fixed number of low-fidelity experiments implemented in the initialization only to provide a rough overview of the design space with low cost (Xiong et al., 2013; Ezzat et al., 2018; Gahrooei et al., 2019).
-For response surface optimization, both low-fidelity and high-fidelity experiments are employed throughout the sequential exploration, guided by an acquisition function that considers both the location impact and fidelity cost, under the assumption that experimental costs at each fidelity level are fixed and known in advance (Huang et al., 2006; Picheny et al., 2013; He et al., 2017).
+In the literature of multi-fidelity computer experiments, there are two categories of exploration strategies: strategies for approximation, whose goal is to find a good surrogate model to well approximate the response surface with as few experimental resources as possible, and strategies for optimization, which emphasizes on finding the global optimum of the response surface instead of outlining its global landscape.
+In cases where response surface approximation is of interest, typically just high-fidelity experiments are considered along the sequential exploration procedure, with a fixed number of low-fidelity experiments implemented in the initialization only to provide a rough overview of the design space with low cost (Xiong et al., 2013; Ezzat et al., 2018; Gahrooei et al., 2019).
+In cases where response surface optimization is emphasized, both low and high fidelity experiments are implemented along the sequential exploration procedure via a carefully designed acquisition function that considers impact of locations and cost of fidelity levels simultaneously, under the assumption that experimental costs of different fidelity levels are fixed and precisely known (Huang et al., 2006; Picheny et al., 2013; He et al., 2017).